bostrovskiy/aistudio/HW1/README.md

         "- Reconcile conflicting facts.
-Note uncertainty briefly if needed.\n" "- Remove duplicates and product-level entries if a parent company is the actual entity.\n" "- It is fine to collect more than {top_n} candidates at this stage, but keep it tight and relevant.\n" ).format(industry="{industry}", min_sources=MIN_SIGNAL_SOURCES, top_n=TOP_N_OVERALL),
+Note uncertainty briefly if needed.\n" "- Remove duplicates and product-level entries if a parent company is the actual entity.\n" "- It is fine to collect more than {top_n} candidates at this stage, but keep it tight and relevant.\n" "- Make sure to include all relevant companies in the search query and the final list."
+        "Tooling note: When using the Serper search tool, pass a plain string to search_query (not a dict).
+Example: 'fintech sub-industry map US last 12 months'.\n"
+    ).format(industry="{industry}", min_sources=MIN_SIGNAL_SOURCES, top_n=TOP_N_OVERALL),
     expected_output=(
         #"A JSON array named `candidates` where each item includes:\n"